Black Friday → 40% OFF Annual Plans

 A sales analyst can play a critical role in any business and bear several business-critical responsibilities.

 Sales analysts crunch these numbers and create clear reports for their management teams.
-The actionable insights within these reports can help businesses preemptively adjust key strategies to protect and increase revenue.
+The actionable insights within these reports can help businesses adjust key strategies to protect and increase revenue.

 More generally, sales analysts provide important voices in their industries.
 Management and sales professionals often turn to sales analysts to receive their input on many business-critical decisions.